EasyCorp/EasyAdminBundle/doc/book/complex-dynamic-backends.rst

         // Creates the form used to edit an entity item protected function createEditForm($entity, array $entityProperties);

-        // It's executed just before saving the changes of a modified entity.
-It
+        // It flushes the given Doctrine entity to save its changes.
+It allows to modify
-        // allows you to modify the entity even further before it's saved protected function preUpdateEntity($entity)
+        // the entity before it's saved in the database. protected function updateEntity($entity)
     }

+.. versionadded:: 1.17.8
+    The ``updateEntity()`` method was added in EasyAdmin 1.17.8.
+Previously it was called ``preUpdateEntity()``.

 **New** action: